Transportation in Vancouver: Ferries

 Two BC Ferry terminals serve the Greater Vancouver area.
 One is to the northwest at Horseshoe Bay in West Vancouver, and the other is to the south, at Tsawwassen in Delta.
 Routes link the mainland to Vancouver Island, the Sunshine Coast, and the Gulf Islands.

+Several passenger-only ferries have operated from Vancouver to destinations on Vancouver Island, mainly by private companies.
+V2V Vacations launched a service from Vancouver to Victoria in 2017 and operated it until shutting down in 2020.
+A service connecting Vancouver to Nanaimo, named Hullo, is scheduled to begin operating in August 2023.

 Mini-ferry

 Aquabus and False Creek Ferries are private companies that operate passenger and bicycle ferries connecting the downtown peninsula with Granville Island and the False Creek neighbourhoods.
 English Bay Launch operates daily scheduled foot-passenger water taxi service between Granville Island, Coal Harbour and Bowen Island.
 Coastal Link Ferries operates daily scheduled foot-passenger water taxi service between Coal Harbour, West Vancouver, and Bowen Island.

 Taxicabs

 Several private taxicab companies operate 24-hour service in Vancouver, including Yellow Cabs, Vancouver Taxi, Black Top Cabs, and MacLure's Cabs.
 Taxis and drivers are regulated by the city and, as of 2006, 477 licensed cabs operated in the city, including 59 wheelchair-accessible vehicles.
 As of 2009, a taxi ride to or from Vancouver International Airport costs approximately $30–$32.
 Cabs in Vancouver are powered by gasoline, natural gas, and electricity.
 There is also a pedicab company operating in downtown Vancouver called Tikki Tikki pedicabs, usually operating on Thursday, Friday and Saturday nights.